dominik-najberg/wheel-of-fortune/README.md

 # Spin & Win

-Spin & Win is a simple wheel-of-fortune style game served via a tiny Docker setup.
+Spin & Win is a simple wheel-of-fortune style game.
 Spin the wheel to earn minutes and collect bonuses!

 ![Spin & Win](www/spin-and-win.png)